Posts

 Image

+This post contains affiliate links.
+If you buy through them, I may earn a small commission at no extra cost to you.
 Coaching isn’t just a separate activity that leaders do occasionally—it’s an essential part of leadership itself.
 Many leaders see coaching as a structured process, something that happens in scheduled sessions.
 But in reality, coaching is a skill that should be used daily, just like decision-making or communication.
 Most of the leaders in my organisation, have coachees assigned to them, have regular interactions and coaching connects with them.
 Glad that my organisation is encouraging this. #ZS Great leaders don’t just check in on their teams to discuss tasks and deadlines; they engage in meaningful coaching conversations.
 These conversations go beyond work updates—they help employees grow, improve, and feel truly supported.
 Coaching is about guiding people to find their own solutions rather than just handing them answers.
-One of the most valuable aspects of coaching is feedback.
-When leaders provide continuous, constructive feedback, employees don’t feel blindsided during ...
+One of the most valuable aspects of c...